ADGEfficiency/programming-resources/bash-and-unix/unix-philosophy.md

-## Unix
+## The Unix Philosophy

-Most things are text files

-Terminal runs processes

-Server is just another computer

 https://en.wikipedia.org/wiki/Unix_philosophy

-Originated by Ken Thompson (implemented the original Unix system).

-Minimalist, modular software development
-- simple
-- short
-- clear
-- modular
-- extensible

 Unix philosophy is as important as Unix itself
 - cultural norms for developing software

+Originated by Ken Thompson (implemented the original Unix system)

+## Minimalist, modular software development

+> Many UNIX programs do quite trivial things in isolation, but, combined with other programs, become general and useful tools.
+The UNIX Programming Environment, Brian Kernighan and Rob Pike (1984)

 Write programs that
 - do one thing and do it well